knarbmakes/ifworldscollide/README.md

 ## Playing the Game

 Before you start playing decide on a point limit with your opponent and build rosters that are equivalent in value.
-Recommended you start with a 300 point limit for your first game, scale up from there.
+If this is your first time player, you should start with a 300 point limit, scale up from there for future games.

 Decide on a mission.
-Refer to [List of Scenarios](https://github.com/knarbmakes/ifworldscollide/blob/main/missions/first_contact.md)
+Refer to [List of Missions](https://github.com/knarbmakes/ifworldscollide/blob/main/missions/first_contact.md)

-To start, lay out the board and terrain and decide on deployment zones.
+Lay out the board and terrain and decide on deployment zones.
 Deployment zones will be sections of the board where players start putting down units.
 See the Mission details for guidance on setting up deployment zones as well as mission objectives.

 Unless the mission specifies otherwise, both players deploy units down simultaneously.
-Avoid looking at your opponents deployment zone until they are finished, no peeking.
+Avoid looking at your opponents deployment zone until they are finished, assume fog of war during deployment, and don't let their specific deployment affect yours.
+Keep track of who finished deployment first.

-A game is played in 5 **rounds**, win conditions are determined by scenario objectives.
+Most games are played in 5 **rounds**, with specific win conditions determined by the mission objectives.

 Each **round** happens in 3 phases: